Showing posts with label Plath blog. Show all posts

 Plath deleted that stanza after recording the poem for the BBC.

-Worn by commoners, purples render them worse than common.
+In Plath's view (then and now widely shared) purples render commoners worse than common.
 Esther Greenwood's mother wore "a dress with purple cartwheels," and "looked awful."
 Esther's boss Jay Cee in a lavender suit, hat, and gloves "looked terrible, but very wise."
 (39) "Irwin's" friend "Olga," a professor's wife, wears purple slacks when she calls on Irwin, who has Esther as his guest instead.
 (227) Esther more authentically wears the color on her flesh, "bruised purple and green and blue" from insulin injections.
 (191) Purple, once so exclusively for royals that non-royals were killed for wearing it, Esther wears on her butt.

 Plath's purples are fleshly and literal.
 In other Ariel poems one finds a purple tongue and a surgeon's description of the "purple wilderness" exposed during surgery.
 Plath made the color corporeal.
 And linked it with women's injuries.